 a series of dotted lines as light or reflectiveness (the wings).

-The snake (flexibility) symbolizes life itself, growth through change, and infers being alive, wide, expansive, enveloping and transformative.
+The snake (flexibility) symbolizes life itself, and growth through change, and infers being alive, wide, expansive, enveloping, and transformative.
 If integrity has the binary state of 1, then this has the binary state of 0.
-It is feminine in essence and denotes rhythm and the movement of an inner and outer life, and provides the capacity to transform (as a snake sheds its skin).
-It is about being adaptable, moving out of the box, into the right hemisphere or mythic and narrative thought and ideas.
-It represents the journey towards the One, and represents an Explicit Realty–that which unfolds from the One (implicate).
+It is feminine in essence denotes rhythm and the movement of an inner and outer life, and provides the capacity to transform (as a snake sheds its skin).
+It is about being adaptable, moving out of the box, into the right hemisphere of mythic and narrative thought and ideas.
+It represents the journey towards the One and represents an Explicit Realty–that which unfolds from the One (implicate).

-In our Human Template Model the Caduceus acts as a bridge within us, both metaphorically and literally as innate substantial qualities and realities.
+In our Human Template Model, the Caduceus acts as a bridge within us, both metaphorically and literally as innate substantial qualities and realities.
 That is, these three elements each sit between the levels of being that we, as humans, emerge through.
-They represent the emergent, transformative and illuminative states that mark our rites of passage; at both an outer and inner way.
+They represent the emergent, transformative, and illuminative states that mark our rites of passage; at both an outer and inner way.
 We have noticed (clinically) that these innate qualities in a human being are often ignored or hidden, absent or vestigial, and often culturally shunned as qualities.
-This infers that the human is unable to grow and develop, and this disorganization at an interior level then shows up as an disorganization, chaotic or psychotic process in our outer somatic or psychic bodies.
+This infers that the human is unable to grow and develop, and this disorganization at an interior level then shows up as a disorganization, chaotic, or psychotic process in our outer somatic or psychic bodies.

-Consequently we began to understand that two other qualities needed to be ‘added’ into the old model of the caduceus to update it.
-We saw that those who were in disorder, illness or general disturbances needed some higher ideals to help them reorganize and find health.
-Accordingly we have added two additional components to this traditional model:
+Consequently, we began to understand that two other qualities needed to be ‘added’ to the old model of the caduceus to update it.
+We saw that those who were in disorder, illness, or general disturbances needed some higher ideals to help them reorganize and find health.
+Accordingly, we have added two additional components to this traditional model:

 A dove, symbolic of the descent of Grace.
-THis fourth quality or human capacity is to surrender / submit to something Higher, rather than things lower.
+This fourth quality or human capacity is to surrender/submit to something Higher, rather than things lower.
 A person can ‘let go’ or surrender what is carried within them.
-At the same time, to open to guidance to this Higher Source.
-This surrender asks the client to find their connection to the Divine (the Great Life) so that they can be given relief from what they carry, new sense of what to do, guidance in the light of their state.
+At the same time, to open to guidance from this Higher Source.
+This surrender asks the client to find their connection to the Divine (the Great Life) so that they can be given relief from what they carry, a new sense of what to do, and guidance in the light of their state.

-Lastly we have employed the symbol of a gem, symbolic of the sense of value that develops within us, through the direct action of the Divine.
-For many of us, our values correspond to more earthly things which may actually suffocate, hide or seduce and prevent us from realizing our innate value.
-This lack of value or self esteem appears to be one of the great contributing factors to lives that are not fulfilled.
-We see the gem, portrayed as a diamond–as Love that descends as if the Implicate bestows value upon that which has become One with 'itself', at some level within the person's being.
+Lastly, we have employed the symbol of a gem, symbolic of the sense of value that develops within us, through the direct action of the Divine.
+For many of us, our values correspond to more earthly things that may actually suffocate, hide, or seduce and prevent us from realizing our innate values.
+This lack of value or self-esteem appears to be one of the great contributing factors to lives that are not fulfilled.
+We see the gem, portrayed as a diamond–as Love that descends as if the Implicate bestows value upon that which has become One with ‘itself’, at some level within the person’s being.

 Integrity and the Staff (in therapeutic work)